Schumann Street review: A fascinating musical ‘crawl’ around Spitalfields

 - The Spitalfields Music Festival will return in December 2018.
 To keep up to date, visit the Spitalfields Music website.

-Posted on 16 Jan 2018, in Entertainment, Festivals, London, Music and tagged London, music, Spitalfields.
+Posted on 16 Jan 2018, in Entertainment, Festivals, London, Music and tagged East End, music, Spitalfields.
 Bookmark the permalink.
 Comments Off on Schumann Street review: A fascinating musical ‘crawl’ around Spitalfields.